itsabk/aurak-adrs/docs/user_guide.md

 2. Enter your **OpenRouter API Key** (required)
 3. Optionally enter your **Hugging Face Hub Token** (increases API rate limits)
 4. Select a **LLM Model** or use the default
+5. Optionally add your **Researcher Profile** to personalize recommendations
-5. Choose the **Operating Mode**:
+6. Choose the **Operating Mode**:
    - **Auto**: Fully automated workflow without user intervention
    - **Assistive**: Step-by-step workflow with user confirmation at key steps
-6. Adjust **Search Limits** if needed:
+7. Adjust **Search Limits** if needed:
    - **Max Keywords to Search**: Number of keywords to use (1-10)
    - **Fetch Limit per Keyword**: Datasets per keyword search (10-100)
    - **Final Results Limit**: Total datasets to return (10-200)
-7. Close the sidebar by clicking anywhere in the main area or the "<" icon
+8. Close the sidebar by clicking anywhere in the main area or the "<" icon

 ### Step 2: Enter Your Research Intent

 1. In the main text area, enter a description of the datasets you're looking for
    - Be specific about the domain, task, and any special requirements
    - Example: "Datasets for analyzing customer churn in the telecommunications sector"
-2. Alternatively, click one of the example buttons below the text area to use a pre-defined intent
+2. Alternatively, click one of the example buttons below the text area to auto-fill with a pre-defined intent

+### Step 3: Specify Advanced Search Options (Optional)

+1. Click the "🔍 Advanced Search Options" expander to open the advanced search panel
+2. Set your preferences using the two types of filters:

+   **Preference Filters** (green border):

+   - These inform the LLM of your preferences but don't exclude datasets
+   - Options include:
+     - **Domain**: Select domains like NLP, Computer Vision, Finance, etc.
+     - **Task Type**: Select ML tasks like Classification, Object Detection, etc.
+     - **License**: Specify license preferences like MIT, Apache, etc.
+     - **Quality Criteria**: Select quality requirements like Well-Documented, Clean, etc.
+     - **Languages**: Specify language preferences like English, Spanish, etc.
+   - For each, you can:
+     - Select from predefined options
+     - Add custom values using the "Add" button

+   **Strict Filters** (orange border):

+   - These will exclude datasets that don't match the criteria
+   - Options include:
+     - **Data Size**: Filter by size categories (Small, Medium, Large, etc.)
+     - **Time Range**: Filter by creation/update time range
+   - Note: If too few datasets (<5) match strict filters, the search will automatically expand

+3. Use the "Reset Advanced Options" button to clear all filters if needed

-### Step 3: Start the Discovery Process
+### Step 4: Start the Discovery Process

 Click the **Discover Datasets** button to start the process.

-### Step 4: Follow the Workflow
+### Step 5: Follow the Workflow

 #### In Auto Mode:

 The system will automatically:

-1. Generate keywords
+1. Generate keywords (incorporating advanced search preferences)
-2. Generate evaluation criteria
+2. Generate evaluation criteria (incorporating advanced search preferences)
 3. Search Hugging Face Hub
+4. Apply strict filters (with automatic expansion if needed)
-4. Evaluate datasets
+5. Evaluate datasets (considering preference filters)
-5. Display results
+6. Display results
-6. Generate visualizations and report
+7. Generate visualizations and report

 You'll see progress indicators as each step completes.